Overview of PhD Program

 - Timeline for completion of the proposed study.

-- Other pertinent information deemed appropriate by the student and their adviser such facilities and resources, timeline, etc.
+- Other pertinent information deemed appropriate by the student and their adviser such as facilities and resources, timeline, etc.

 School-wide Preliminary Oral Examination